What is the School Community Council?

 At Summit, parental involvement is an essential component in the success of our students as well as our school.
 Parents act as the advocates for all children, thus they make up the majority of the school community council.
 Parents serve as the chair and vice-chair of our council committee.
 The public is welcome to attend all meetings.

-Each year we are in need of additional parents who are willing to serve on the School Community Council.
+Each year, we are in need of additional parents who are willing to serve on the School Community Council.
 It is important that parents understand the responsibilities associated with the council, including developing plans, allocating funds, and working collaboratively to provide meaningful school improvement for all children.
-If you are interested in serving on the School Community Council, please contact me at email@example.com.
+If you are interested in serving on the School Community Council, please contact Principal Aimee McNeil at firstname.lastname@example.org.

 The responsibilities of the committee are to: